-Day 3: Hike from Portonmarin to Palas de Reis
+Day 3: Walk from Portonmarin to Palas de Reis

 You’ll spend most of the day walking along roads, some which frankly are uninspiring.
 Fortunately, the scenery improves as the day moves on and gives way to forests and rolling hills.

-My four highlights of the hike from Portomarin to Palas de Reis:
+My highlights of the walk from Portomarin to Palas de Reis:

 - Taking a second cappuccino break.
 I realized that I’d invented my own self-imposed rule of just one stop during the walk.
 I also came to the conclusion that it was rather stupid and I loved taking breaks whenever I felt like it.

 - Noticing that my senses seem to be improving.
 I’m observing more.
-I.e. peeling bark from the trees and my sense of smell seems more intense.
+I.e. peeling bark from the trees.
+My sense of smell also seems more intense.

 Fortunately, the scenery did improve as the day went on.
 I get that many pilgrims do the journey to find themselves.
-But can’t they do it somewhere more scenic, like the stunning Italian Riviera?
+But can’t they do it somewhere more scenic, like the stunning Coastal Hike in Costa Brava, Spain?